-Another important purpose is to facilitate decision-making on managing the company’s operations, growing its core business, acquiring new market and customers, investing in R&D, and others.
-Knowing the relevant data and information beforehand will guide the decision-makers in making the right choices that will best position the company towards more success.
+Another important purpose is to facilitate decision-making on managing the company’s operations, growing its core business, acquiring new markets and customers, investing in R&D, and other considerations.
+Knowing the relevant data and information beforehand will guide the decision-makers in making the right choices that will best position the company toward more success.

-When it comes to winning new business, the analyst’s presentation will be more promotional and sales-oriented, whereas a project update will contain more specific information for the client, usually with lots of industry jargons.
+When it comes to winning new business, the analyst’s presentation will be more promotional and sales-oriented, whereas a project update will contain more specific information for the client, usually with lots of industry jargon.

 A live presentation contains more visuals and storytelling to connect more with the audience.
 It must be more precise and should get to the point faster and avoid long-winded speech or text because of limited time.